ipmanuel/XMLDatabase/README.md

 # XMLDatabase

-XMLDatabase is a simple library to save, fetch and remove objects in XMLDocuments.
+XMLDatabase is a simple library to save, fetch and remove objects of XML documents.
 Beside that, it is possible to integrate validations.
-This database is a great way to ex- and import documents or to have a very good human readable and editable database.
+This database is a great way to ex- and import XML documents or to have a very good human readable and editable database.

 ## Installation